eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 ```

 This tells us that the query is probably producing all possible results for `?person (foaf:knows | ^foaf:knows)* ?friend.`.
 In fact running this fragment in a new query
-shows that produces ~102 000 results.
+shows that it produces ~102,000 results.

 Taking a look at the unoptimized plan we can see where the issue lies: